-This calculation has been made using data from the one fiscal year in which the company's registered office has been relocated to Spain.
+This calculation has been made using data since the company's registered office has been relocated to Spain.

 KPMG PL audited AmRest Holdings SE when it was based in the Netherlands and in Poland.
-In that case, the number of years (in %) would have been 7% (individual) and 33% (consolidated).
+In that case, the number of years (in %) would have been 20% (individual) and 37% (consolidated).